-Possible subjects for a new Energy Directive
+Acceleration and deepening of liberalisation of energy markets in Europe – necessary provisions for a new Energy Directive

 The European Commission has been set the task, by Member States, of producing a plan for the accelerated liberalisation of the gas and electricity markets in Europe.
-It seems likely that an Energy Directive would be part of this plan.
-We set out below some
+It seems likely that a new Energy Directive would be part of this plan.
+This paper sets out some fundamental provisions which EFET believes should be covered in a new Energy Directive for liberalisation to become truly effective.
+We assume that any such legislation would be brought forward as a series of amendments to the 1997 and 1998 electricity and gas directives.
+However, we have not attempted at this stage to describe the precise location nor wording of any amendments.

-possible subjects for a new Energy Directive.
+1. Market opening

-[ Could highlight this point by referring to the countries without plans for full market opening - France, Italy, Portugal and Greece? ] [ because gas started later, not because it is more difficult ] their rights would not be defined specifically.
+Many countries now have plans for full market opening.
+Recent government announcements have been made about proposals for the acceleration of gas and electricity market opening in Austria, Belgium, the Netherlands and Spain.
+Belgium, however, is likely to delay a full liberalisation of its gas market till the second half of the decade.
+Some countries have not come up with any plans to accelerate full market opening, among those we can name France, Italy, Portugal and Greece.
+A future Directive should call for full market opening by a date certain even if setting that date requires the granting of minor derogations.
+A case for distinguishing the timetables as between gas and electricity could be made because gas liberalisation has started later, not because it is more difficult.
+So it may be reasonable to mandate full electricity market opening by 2004, and full gas market opening by 2005.

-2. Regulated Third Party Access (RTPA)
+2. Strengthening Third Party Access (TPA)

 The Directives allow Member States to choose their access regimes.
-Most countries have chosen RTPA, as opposed to Negotiated Third Party Access (NTPA).
+Most countries have chosen RTPA (Regulated Third Party Access), as opposed to Negotiated Third Party Access (NTPA).
 Experience in liberalised markets demonstrates that access to networks and related services can require significant regulatory input.
 Even in Germany, where they have opted for NTPA in both gas and electricity, the Cartel Office has been considering an increasing number of cases.
 Experience also shows that an NTPA system is likely to evolve into an RTPA system.
 On that basis, it would seem to make sense for the Commission to mandate a regulated system of access.
-Such an access system could include rules on the following issues -
+Such an access system need not entail the appointment of a dedicated (new) regulatory agency but must include rules on the issues identified under succeeding headings of this section 2.

-Unbundling
+a) Unbundling